 Filippo (Fil)Bucchino has followed his heart across a lifetime of exploring the globe, trusting his gut and taking cues from some unlikely places: a tour van crossing North America playing from punk rock venues to arena stages, making records and writing with the likes of Rob Cavallo (Green Day) and Dave Bassett (Vance Joy / Elle King); the University of Guelph where he received a BSc in biomedical sciences; and as founder of Abandoned Grove, an alliance of olive oil farmers, producers, chefs, and experts on a mission to raise awareness of extra virgin olive oil and to help change the culture on its proper uses.Read More

 For the Bucchino family, olive oil has always been an obsession.
-Before immigrating to Canada in the late 80s, they travelled extensively leaving Florence, Italy and setting up homes in Venezuela and Somalia.
-With parents both doctors and health and dietary specialists, the elder Bucchino’s were among the first to champion the benefits of the Mediterranean diet and its philosophies to Canadians, promoting healthy living.
+With parents, both doctors and health and dietary specialists, the elder Bucchino’s were among the first to champion the benefits of the Mediterranean diet and its philosophies to Canadians, promoting healthy living.
+Before immigrating to Canada in the late 80s, they travelled extensively, leaving Florence, Italy and setting up homes in Venezuela and Somalia.

-In his hometown of Toronto, he hosts events including the annual “Festa dell’ Olio” to celebrate the harvest and the arrival of the new extra virgin olive oil, along with olive oil centric dinners with renowned restaurants including Local Kitchen & Wine Bar, Enoteca Sociale, 7 Numbers, and Tutti Matti.
-These dinners focus pairing Fil’s oil with dishes, from appetizers to desserts, as well as teaching and celebrating the often-unappreciated art of olive oil production.
-His olive oil Adagio was also the featured centre-piece of an exclusive “secret” dinner created by celebrity chef Dario Cecchini for the famed Charlie’s Burgers dinners.
+In his hometown of Toronto, he hosts events, including the annual “Festa dell’ Olio” to celebrate the harvest and the arrival of the new extra virgin olive oil, along with olive oil-centric dinners with renowned restaurants including Enoteca Sociale, Lucia, and Tutti Matti.
+These dinners focus on pairing Fil’s oil with dishes, from appetizers to desserts, as well as teaching and celebrating the often-unappreciated art of olive oil production.
+His olive oil was also the featured centre-piece of an exclusive “secret” dinner created by celebrity chef Dario Cecchini for the famed Charlie’s Burgers dinners.

-The collective’s name stems from the fact that many independent olive oil farmers have been forced to abandon their olive groves, after being driven out of business by large commercial olive producers.
+Abandoned Grove’s name stems from the fact that many independent olive oil farmers have been forced to abandon their olive groves after being driven out of business by sizeable commercial olive producers.

-For further information, high-resolution photography, or to request interview and promotional tasting events, please contact:
+For further information, high-resolution photography, or to request an interview and promotional tasting events, please contact: